-KPI No Key Performance Indicator Baseline 2022/23 2024/25 Annual Target 2024/25 Q1 Target 2024/25 Q1 Actual Variance Quarterly Achievement Rating Explanation of progress as at the end of 30 September 2024 Variations and steps to be taken to improve performance 9.
-Percentage of capital budget spent on city-wide infrastructure.
-76% 95% 10% 11.25% 1.25% ٢ Works continued to proceed at project level and the invoices submitted were processed accordingly.
+KPI No Key Performance ndicator Baseline 2024/25 Annual 2024/25 Q1 2024/25 Q1 Variance Quarterly Achievement Explanation of progress as at the end of 30 September 2024 Variations and steps to be taken to improve performance ' nuicator 2022/23 Target Target Actual Rating 9.
+Percentage of o capital budget spent on structure.
+76% 95% 10% 11.25% 1.25% © Works continued to proceed at project level and the invoices submitted were processed accordingly.
 None 10.
-Percentage of valid invoices paid within 30 days.
-75% 100% 100% 97% -3% 8 The target was not achieved due to COJ cash flow challenges.
+Percentage of within 30 days. f valid invoices paid 75% 100% 100% 97% -3% (3) The target was not achieved due to COJ cash flow challenges.
 JDA is in the process of diversifying revenue through doing business outside of COJ and opening separate bank account which will in return ensure payment will be made within 30 days.
-11. Percentage vacancy rate.
+11. Percentage vac cancy rate.
 New 10% 10% 10.7% 0.7% 8 Delays experienced due to the availability of the panel members.
 Offer Negotiations were prolonged.
 Candidates start later than estimated.
 The recruitment panel selection process to be managed closely.